Sahedulsinventory/FDL-front-end-final-project-Aytor/README.md

 # FDL-front-end-final-project-Aytor
-This is my fdl front end final project.This is a e-commerce wevsite front page design.
+This is my fdl front end final project.This is a e-commerce website front page design.